Richard Keen (racing driver)

-Richard Keen (born 3 September 1986) is a British auto racing driver.
+Richard Keen (born 3 September 1986) is a British former auto racing driver.
 He was most notable for entering the World Series by Renault in 2006, and for winning the Formula Palmer Audi Autumn Trophy in 2007.

 Career

 Karting

 Keen, born in Amersham, England, started his karting career in 1999.
 In 2001, he entered both the Super 1 National JICA Championship and the Trofeo Andrea Margutti ICA Junior, finishing eleventh and 23rd respectively.
 For 2002, he once more competed in the Super 1 National JICA Championship, finishing tenth overall.
 In 2003, he entered the ABkC Formula TKM karting series that year, finishing third overall.